practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 /articles/improving-legacy-systems?u=dc2ab0f9bb
 ```

 * We wanted to make sure to be smart about authorization.
 Guests who visited a link with a valid share key would always see the "guest view" of that article, and logged in subscribers would always see the "subscriber view".
-If a key was invalid or missing, a guest would be explicitly told that the page was protected, rather than dropped into our registration process without warning.
+If a key was invalid or missing, the guest would be explicitly told that the page was protected, rather than dropped into our registration process without warning.

-* We wanted to make sure to make our links easy to share by copy-paste, from pretty much anywhere within our web interface, from the browser location bar, and also in our emails.
+* We wanted to make sure to make our links easy to share by copy-paste, whether it was from anywhere within our web interface, from the browser location bar, or even in the emails we send to subscribers.
 This meant making sure we put your share token pretty much anywhere you might click on an article link.

 Laying out this set of requirements helped us figure out where the destination was, but we knew intuitively that the path to get there would be a long and winding road.
 The system we initially built for sharing articles did not take any of these concepts into account, and so we would need to find a way to shoehorn them in without breaking old behavior in any significant way.
 We also would need to find a way to do this *incrementally*, to avoid releasing a ton of changes to our system at once that could be difficult to debug and maintain.
 The rest of this article describes how we went on to do exactly that, one pull request at a time.